 The Patrick John Hughes Parent/Booster Award annually recognizes the extraordinary commitment, dedication, support and sacrifice of music parents and boosters around the world by shining a spotlight on an individual who exemplifies these qualities.
 The award is named in honor of Patrick John Hughes, the father of Patrick Henry Hughes.
 Patrick Henry is a remarkable young man who, despite physical challenges that would seem overwhelming to many, has excelled as a musician and student, singing and playing piano and trumpet with the Louisville Marching and Pep Bands, with the help of his father, who tirelessly maneuvers his son’s wheelchair through the formations with the other 220+ members of the Cardinal Marching Band.

 The inspirational Hughes story has been featured on ESPN College Game Day, ABC World News, National Public Radio, Oprah and in Sports Illustrated and People magazine, among others.
 In 2008, the family was featured as a recipient of ABC’s “Extreme Home Makeover.”
 Patrick Henry Hughes, Patrick John Hughes, and Bryant Stamford are also the authors of the book “I Am Potential – Eight Lessons on Living, Loving, and Reaching Your Dreams.”

 Winners will be notified in advance.
-The recipient will be recognized on the field to accept the award on Friday November 13, 2020 during the Bands of America Grand National Championships.
+The recipient will be listed on the Music for All website following the award presentation.